timebertt/kubernetes-controller-sharding/README.md

 ## Motivation

 Typically, [Kubernetes controllers](https://kubernetes.io/docs/concepts/architecture/controller/) use a leader election mechanism to determine a *single* active controller instance (leader).
-When deploying multiple instances of the same controller, there will only be one active instance at any given time, other instances will be in stand-by.
+When deploying multiple instances of the same controller, there will only be one active instance at any given time, other instances will be on standby.
 This is done to prevent controllers from performing uncoordinated and conflicting actions (reconciliations).

 If the current leader goes down and loses leadership (e.g. network failure, rolling update) another instance takes over leadership and becomes the active instance.
-Such setup can be described as an "active-passive HA-setup".
-It minimizes "controller downtime" and facilitates fast fail-overs.
+Such a setup can be described as an "active-passive HA setup".
+It minimizes "controller downtime" and facilitates fast failovers.
 However, it cannot be considered as "horizontal scaling" as work is not distributed among multiple instances.

 This restriction imposes scalability limitations for Kubernetes controllers.
 I.e., the rate of reconciliations, amount of objects, etc. is limited by the machine size that the active controller runs on and the network bandwidth it can use.
 In contrast to usual stateless applications, one cannot increase the throughput of the system by adding more instances (scaling horizontally) but only by using bigger instances (scaling vertically).